-- In the Processes tab of Task Manager, you can see many sub-sections.
-So under the Apps section, you can see Windows Explorer.
+- In the Processes tab, you can see many sub-sections.

 - Right click on Windows Explorer and click Restart option.

-- You will see the entire screen blinks for a second after that.
+- You will see the entire screen blinking for a second after that.

 Now, if you are totally unable to open File Explorer, you can choose to End Task.
 To do so, read the below points.